 This Project will provide incentives for the development of housing units and More Affordable Housing in the Plan Area.
-The development to be supported by this Project are for a multi-unit housing development and associated site improvements at 1081 SW Mt Bachelor Drive, approved by the City of Bend under application number PLSPR20211160, and a project consisting of two buildings for residential / mixed-use development on two tax lots and associated site improvements, approved by the City of Bend under application number PLSPR20230367.
+The development to be supported by this Project is a 69-unit apartment complex in the Area approved by the City of Bend under application number PLSPR20220819.
 Incentives may be in the form of either an annual tax increment reimbursement payment over a specified period and/or payment of City development fees associated with the proposed development project (i.e., system development charges) ("Assistance").
 The form of Assistance for the Project will be determined through a development agreement with the developer of the housing that stipulates the amount and timing of the development and the amount and timing of the incentive.